deepstreamIO/deepstream.io-website/content/info/performance/overview/index.md

 ## What type of tests can take these into account?

-* load tests<br />
+* load tests

 Make sure that the system works as expected under a set conditions.
 This covers *CPU* and *message latency* and its output can be used to determine what kind of deployment structure would suit you best.

-* soak tests<br />
+* soak tests

 Run tests for a long period of time with slightly higher traffic.
 This covers *memory* and *message latency* and is used to ensure the system can run in production for long periods of time without reducing performance or crashing.

-* stress tests<br />
+* stress tests

 Push the system into critical usage of CPU and/or network usage and/or Memory and determine how it reacts.

-* spike tests<br />
+* spike tests

 Generating large amounts of clients or traffic in a very small amount of time and ensuring that the system does not fail.

 ## How can you improve results?